ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 For example, let’s consider a test script that wants to send a scan command to the TMC Subarray Node and synchronize at the end of the scan:

--  the test script has (somehow - *see main README.md*) access to a facade of the TMC Subarray Node;
+-  the test script has access to a facade of the TMC Subarray Node (see :doc:`./getting_started` for more details on how to use a facade);
 -  the facade exposes a ``scan()`` method, which can be called by the tests;
 -  the ``scan()`` method which instantiates an action called